 A few years back, Chaudhary and his family claimed 36 kattha (1 kattha = 0.034 hectare) of land under Nepal’s Land Act of 1964, which gave tenant farmers the right to own land.
 However, he still strives today for another four kattha of land, which is entitled to his family and ancestors.
 Chaudhary feels that the Nepali Land Reform and Revenue Department is unresponsive and indifferent to his predicament.

 “We are the Adivasi (a term for indigenous peoples) of this area.
-This was our land since time immemorial until outsiders entered here,” said Chaudhary.
+This had been our land since time immemorial until outsiders entered here,” said Chaudhary.

 He remembered clearing the trees on that land together with his family and neighbours in order to accommodate their family’s needs and cultivate the land.
 He went on sharing the story, "In the early days, there was no restriction to clear the forest and settle down.
 There was plenty of land around here, so we need not worry about losing it.
 In the meantime, fundamental changes in the political system were taking place at the national and international level, of which our people were not aware of."
 Chaudhary was indicating the political fluctuation that happened between the ‘50s and the ‘80s.

 During this period, the Tharus were extremely oppressed by the ruling class.
 They had to obey their landlords, which sometimes entailed toiling on the farm in long hours with very little pay.
 Landlords would take the entire crops that the Tharus had cultivated, leaving them to starve.

 Chaudhary tells us that back then, the Tharu people had only two options – leave and face the unknown or stay and endure the torment.
 Many Tharus opted to embark on a journey, which eventually led them to the Naya Muluk in southwest Nepal, an area regained from British India that had been previously annexed from Nepal.